jnhwkim/nips-mrn-vqa/README.md

-# Multimodal Residual Networks for Visual QA
+# Multimodal Residual Learning for Visual QA (NIPS 2016)

 Multimodal residual networks three-block layered model.
 GRUs initialized with Skip-Thought Vectors for question embedding and ResNet-152 for extracting visual feature vectors are used.
 Joint representations are learned by element-wise multiplication, which leads to implicit attentional model without attentional parameters.